mweel1/usa_high_level/e-check/index.md

 Furthermore, our current government has no safeguards to transaction business unless its with a 3rd party corporations.
 This is a security risk.

-The United Stated E-check system provides the ability for both United States seller and buyers the ability to register their bank accounts and transfer money between each other natively in their [operating systems](/government-os-services/) instantly.
+The United Stated E-check system provides the ability for both United States seller and buyers the ability to register their bank accounts and transfer money between each other natively in their operating systems.

 ## Process